-ROCHESTER, N.H. — Republican presidential candidate Donald Trump drew fire from Democrats and some Republicans Friday after declining to correct a questioner at a town hall event who wrongly said President Barack Obama is Muslim.
+ROCHESTER, N.H. — Republican presidential candidate Donald Trump drew fire from Democrats and some Republicans on Friday after declining to rebuke a questioner at a town hall event who insulted Muslims and wrongly said President Barack Obama is a member of the faith.

 The question to Trump came Thursday night at a town hall in Rochester, New Hampshire.
 The first person the billionaire real estate mogul called on said, "We have a problem in this country.
 It's called Muslims."

-"We know our current president is one," the man continued.
+"We know our current president is one," the man said of Obama, who is Christian.
 "You know he's not even an American."

-Trump, a driver of the "birther" movement that falsely claimed Obama wasn't born in the U.S., first responded with feigned exasperation — "We need the question," he said, to laughs — before letting the man continue.
+Trump, a driver of the "birther" movement that falsely claimed Obama was born outside the U.S., first responded with feigned exasperation — "We need the question," he said, to laughs — before letting the man continue.

 "We have training camps growing where they want to kill us.
 That's my question," the man in the audience continued.
 "When can we get rid of it?"